 Is switching to vaping the right option for you?

-When it comes to deciding whether to switch from smoking to vaping, it’s worth asking yourself some questions first.
-This should give you a clearer idea of the benefits of starting vaping before you take the leap.
+When it comes to deciding whether to switch from smoking to vaping, it’s worth asking yourself what your motivations are.

 WHY do you want to start vaping?